Kemar Roach: Breakthrough

 In February 2011 Bangladesh, India, and Sri Lanka hosted the 50-over World Cup.
-In the West Indies' second game of the tournament, Roach became the sixth bowler to have claimed a hat-trick in a World Cup.
+In the West Indies' second game of the tournament, Roach became the sixth bowler to have claimed a hat-trick in a World Cup, and the first West Indies bowler to do so.
 He dismissed Pieter Seelaar, Bernard Loots, and Berend Westdijk for his hat-trick and went on to claim 6/27, the fourth-best bowling figures by a West Indies player in ODIs.
 He was the West Indies' leading wicket-taker in the tournament with 13 wickets from 6 matches.
 Roach played just four Tests in 2011, and took seven wickets at a cost of over 50 runs each.
 Five players bowled more overs in Tests for the West Indies, and each took more wickets and had a better bowling average; four of them took more than 30 wickets.
 Despite not regularly featuring in the Test side, Roach finished the year as the team's leading wicket-taker in ODIs with 30 dismissals from 23 matches at an average of 31.16.
 Roach signed a contract in August 2011 to represent Worcestershire in English domestic cricket.
 At the time the club was struggling to avoid relegation from the first division of the County Championship, the first-class competition, and in the final game of the season managed to ensure they stayed up.
 According to Roach Worcestershire's seam bowler Alan Richardson helped him learn how to bowl in English conditions, and took 14 first-class wickets at an average of 39.28.

 Australia embarked on a tour of the West Indies in March 2012.
 In the second match of the three-Test series Roach completed his first ten-wicket haul, thereby becoming the first bowler to take ten wickets in a match for the West Indies since Corey Collymore in 2005; the last West Indian player to achieve the feat against Australia was Curtly Ambrose in 1993.
 Though the West Indies lost 2–0, Roach's 19 wickets for the series was the most for either side.
 When the West Indies toured England in May and June 2012, Roach struggled with bowling no balls.
 In the first Test at Lord's he bowled 18 of them, and in the next match he twice had Alastair Cook caught off a no ball.
 However, Jonny Bairstow struggled against Roach's bowling, in particular short-pitched bowling, and sustained several blows on the body before falling to Roach.
 He later propelled the Brisbane Heat, with figures of 3 for 18 from four overs, to a 34 run win over the Perth Scorchers and claim the BBL02 title.